Ambiguous Loss and Scam Victims – Scam Victim Recovery – 2022 [UPDATED 2024]

 Experiencing an ambiguous loss can lead to personal questions, such as, “Am I still married to my missing spouse?,” or “Am I still a child to a parent who no longer remembers me?”.

-Since the grief process in an ambiguous loss is halted, it is harder to cope or move on to acceptance from this type of loss experienced.
+Since the grief process in an ambiguous loss is halted, it is harder to cope or move on to acceptance of this type of loss.

 There are various types of grief that can occur due to the type of ambiguity experienced and corresponding therapy techniques to address certain types of grief.
 The overall goal of trauma therapy in cases of ambiguous loss is to overcome the trauma associated with it and restore resilience – in other words, to cope with it effectively.